PolishTango/Junior_QA_Portfolio/README.md

 # 🚀 Junior QA Portfolio

 Welcome to my portfolio!
-This project presents my skills in fullstack application development and test automation.
+This is my first big project diving into new technologies and automation tools.
+Hope you like it!

 ---